-While the College desires to assist all eligible person the opportunity to attend NCWC in their pursuit of higher education, an individual’s personal conduct can preclude that opportunity.
-NCWC will conduct a criminal background check on all applicants for admission.
+While the University desires to assist all eligible person the opportunity to attend NCWU in their pursuit of higher education, an individual’s personal conduct can preclude that opportunity.
+NCWU will conduct a criminal background check on all applicants for admission.
 Applicants with charges OR convictions for crimes other than traffic citations may be denied admission or have their admission opportunity delayed until such charges have been appropriately disposed of in a court of law.
 Students are expected to answer honestly during their admission process and must declare any pending criminal charges, not just convictions, and must disclose all driving offenses and all pending charges.

 - Falsifying information on the application is grounds for denial of admission.